tsunami643/blog/_posts/2016-12-14-easy-is-the-new-hard.md

 ![Banner](/blog/img/easyhard/686banner.png)

 ### <a href='http://www.dota2.com/balanceofpower'><font color='indianred'>6.86</font></a> - Dec.
 16, 2015
 More terrain changes were added in the Balance of Power update.
 'Changes' are putting it lightly, actually.
-This was the patch that added a brand new hard neutral camp right next to each teams' offlane next to their secret shop.
+This was the patch that added a brand new hard neutral camp right next to each team's offlane next to their secret shop.
 Now by itself this wasn't too big a boon for offlaners.
 But say hello to a shiny new item by the name of:

 * **Iron Talon**
   * *New item formed from Quelling Blade, Ring of Protection and a Recipe.*